-We try to encourage students to eat a healthy and balanced diet and ask for your support in this.
-The menus (which are published to parents with the weekly bulletin each Friday) are carefully monitored to ensure they meet the requirements for nutrition.
-Vegetarian options are always available (and, although priority is given to vegetarians, other students may request the vegetarian option).
+We try to encourage students to eat a healthy and balanced diet.
+The menus (which are published each week on the catering notice boards) are carefully monitored to ensure they meet the requirements for nutrition.
+Vegetarian options are always available (and, although priority is given to vegetarians, other students may request the vegetarian option on the understanding that they might have to wait until near the end of service).
 Students with special dietary requirements are catered for.